 the depopulation of areas due to refugee emigration.
 Thus, there has yet to be a consensus on whether the relationship between armed conflict and biodiversity is positive or negative.

-‘There are no measures put in place in order to actively protect wildlife and natural resources that are located in conflict zones.’
+‘There are no measures put in place to actively protect wildlife and natural resources that are located in conflict zones.’

 The physical alteration of landscapes and wildlife mortalities caused by artillery, chemicals, and combatants during warfare are fairly clear.
 However, Gaynor (2016) argues that the most frequent threats to biodiversity stem from